b-yond-infinite-network/amaze-us/microservice/challenge-4/README.md

 tools, we can pass to a Streaming process with a Kafka pipeline to feed the database through Spark Streaming.
 Moreover, it would led to a near real-time processing.
 So it would be necessary to change the statistics process with iterative formulas.

+Moreover, I proceed manually the tests; I execute and checked by hand the results : counting the rows to check all the cats are displayed for example.
+An improvement should be to create programmatic tests.

 # Challenge 4 - Mysteries of the Cats (original post)
 Discovery is upon us!
 The mystery has to be solved!